dmstork/Show-AntiSpoof/README.md

     .\Show-AntiSpoof -Domain contoso.com
     Overrides checking Accepted Domains from the Exchange environment and checks only the provides domain No Exchange PowerShell required when this is used.

+    .\Show-AntiSpoof -Domain contoso.com -Selector Selector1
+    Will check whether the specified domain has the DKIM selector specified by the -Selector parameter.